lul29/Phys212/energy.md

 * Kinetic energy is the energy related to motion.
 * Work is a transfer of energy due to mechanical forces from the environment to the system. **Our convention is energy going in the system is POSITIVE work while energy going out of the system is NEGATIVE work**.
 * Work is defined as the integral of the force along the motion over the distance that the force is applied.
 * For conservative forces, the work done by the force from point A to point B does not depend on the path taken between these two points.
-Conversely, the work done by a conservative along a closed path is zero.
+Conversely, the work done by a conservative force along a closed path is zero.
 * Since all the work done by a conservative force can be "gotten back" by undoing the motion, we can define a potential energy U related to the force that has a value at each point in space.
 * The potential energy is defined as the negative of the work done by the force.
 * Potential energy is an energy of the whole system.
 If the force is external to the system (because of the way you defined the system) you must use the concept of work not potential energy.